HugoPerrier/Udacity_Capstone/README.md

 # Udacity_Capstone
 Description of the content of the folder:

-## Report.md
+### UdacityCapstoneProject
-The final Report in markdown format
+Capstone project report

 ## Folder Fig
 Contains the figures shown in the report

 ## Folder src
-### UdacityCapstoneNasdaqScrapping
+### UdacityCapstonePrintout
-Contains the functions to get the list of Nasdaq companies from web scrapping
+Contains functions to print out information about the run of the program

-### UdacityCapstoneKmeans
+### UdacityCapstoneWriteToCSV
-Contains the code to create clusters of Nasdaq companies
+Code to acquire financial data from Quandl and pandas webReader and store the data in a CSV file

 ### UdacityCapstoneFunctions
 Contains all the functions to do operations on datasets